The Strange Love of Martha Ivers

-The film was entered into the 1947 Cannes Film Festival.
+The Strange Love of Martha Ivers was entered into the 1947 Cannes Film Festival and premiered in London in June 1946, before opening in New York City on July 25, 1946.
+It received largely favorable reviews from critics, and received an Academy Award nomination for Best Writing, Original Motion Picture Story.
 In 1974, the film entered the public domain in the United States because the claimants did not renew its copyright registration in the 28th year after publication.